aamazie/ratata/README.md

 DISCLAIMER: the developers claim no responsibility or liability for the public misuse of this debugger, their property.

 Don't run raticate.

+Additional debug you can use metasploit and search for the http/ws_dos scan and use that to see if you might find a buffer overflow from nodejs header dos packet.